UTDallasEPICS/hope-restored/readme.md

 ### Private View

 - The private view shall follow the color scheme of the Hope Restored Mission website
 - The private view shall be a standalone website
-[insert more here]

 #### Resources:
 - The admin/volunteer shall be able to search resources